Amahseyn/Amahseyn/README.md

 - 🌱 I’m currently learning Embedded Systems and Backend

 - ⚡ Don't take life hard 🍷

+- 💌 Feel free and if you have problem jest [Email](mhhashemi1379@gmail.com) me

 <br/>